code-423n4/2022-09-quickswap-findings/data/RaymondFam-Q.md

 ## Two-step Transfer of Ownership
 `setOwner()` should be implemented giving ownership to another address in a pending state.
-And then, a `claimOwner()` should be introduced for the new owner to claim ownership.
+And then, a `claimOwner()` should be introduced for the newly nominated owner to claim ownership.
 This will ensure the new owner is going to be fully aware of the ownership assigned/transferred.
+Additionally, the risk of having the ownership transferred to an invalid address that would cause the contract to be without an owner will be avoided.

 https://github.com/code-423n4/2022-09-quickswap/blob/main/src/core/contracts/AlgebraFactory.sol#L77-L81